joehoover/bragi/README.md

 The library also provides wrappers around various methods for extracting metric information, such as syllable counts and rhyme schemes.

+`MetricGenerator` controls the metric structure of generated output by constraining the model's probability distribution over tokens.
+Specifically, tokens that would violate the target metric structure are masked at each inference step.
+This is implemented via a custom logits warper.

 # Dev setup

 1. You need to install `espeak`.